-The increased weight of the log trucks significantly increases the risks of the truck tipping.
+The increased weight of the log trucks significantly increases the risks of truck tipping.
 This creates a potential risk of accidents, which could be hazardous for the driver, as well as for any vehicle that collides, not to mention damage to the logs loaded on the truck.

 Unpredictable Weather and Terrain

-Not only are log hauling trucks extremely heavy, they also navigate rough terrain to get logs from the forests to sawing mills.
+Not only are log hauling trucks extremely heavy, but they also navigate rough terrain to get logs from the forests to sawing mills.
 In addition, as a log hauler, you’re pretty much always on the road, sometimes even in unfavorable, rough weather.
 The unpredictability of weather and terrain only makes the journey more difficult and adds to the risk of accidents caused by bad weather and uneven terrain.